acacode/kinka/docs/documentation.md

     <td>
         Indicates that this request should use credentials (like cookies or specific auth headers)<br>
         Sets flag <code>withCredentials</code><br>
-        <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials">Read more about it is here...</a>
+        <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials">Read more about it here...</a>
     </td>
   </tr>
   <tr>